pyta-uoft/website/index.md

 ### Unpacking non-sequence (E0633) {#E0633}

-This error occurs when you are trying to assign to multiple variables at once, but the right side is not a sequence, and so can't be unpacked.
+This error occurs when we are trying to assign to multiple variables at once, but the right side is not a sequence, and so can't be unpacked.

 ~~~~ {include="E0633_unpacking_non_sequence"}
 ~~~~